8 DIY safety checks to do before a road trip

 4. Tyres and wheel alignment

-Conduct a visual inspection for tread wear - especially uneven wear (on one side of the tyre or in the middle).
-This usually indicates a front-end alignment problem, under or over inflation or something more serious like a wheel bearing on the way out.
+Do a visual inspection for tread wear - especially uneven wear (on one side of the tyre or in the middle).
+This usually shows a front-end alignment problem, under or over inflation, or something more serious like a wheel bearing on the way out.

 Severely under inflated tyres can be easily spotted just by the fattened sidewall at the base, where the tyre meets the road.
-But it's a good idea to check the pressures with the gauge as well, since even moderate under inflation can affect road holding.
-You can check the tyre pressure with a gauge, freely available at many service stations.
+But it's a good idea to check the pressures with a gauge as well, since even moderate under inflation can affect road grip.
+You can check each tyre’s pressure with a gauge, freely available at most service stations.

 5. Signs of worn brakes